SequAna-Ukon/VTK_CF/README.md

 If there are any requirements for the day's exercises these will be listed at the beginning of each day's section in a 'requirements' section.
 For example, some packages take a long time to install so it's best to do this setup in advance.

-# DAY 1: Installing programs bash scripting intero.
+# DAY 1: Installing programs bash scripting introduction

 ## Requirements
 You should already be familiar with working in bash on the command line.